Herbert Albrecht: Nazi Party career

-In July 1930, Albrecht was appointed as Acting Gauleiter of Gau Mecklenburg-Lübeck when the incumbent Gauleiter, Friedrich Hildebrandt, was placed on a leave of absence.
-However Albrecht’s tenure was brief, as on 31 January 1931 Hildebrandt was reinstated.
+In July 1930, Albrecht was appointed as acting Gauleiter of Gau Mecklenburg-Lübeck when the incumbent Gauleiter, Friedrich Hildebrandt, was placed on a leave of absence.
+However Albrecht's tenure was brief, as on 31 January 1931 Hildebrandt was reinstated.
 In September 1930, Albrecht had been elected a member of the Reichstag from electoral constituency 12, Thuringia.
-From 1931 to 1933 Albrecht was the Chairman of the Nazi faction in the Reichstag’s Economics Committee and Deputy Chairman of the Nazi faction in the Budget Committee.
-In March 1933 he became the First Deputy Chairman of the Budget Committee.
+From 1931 to 1933 Albrecht was the chairman of the Nazi faction in the Reichstag economics committee and deputy chairman of the Nazi faction in the budget committee.
+In March 1933 he became the first deputy chairman of the budget committee.